railsagainstignorance/neighbours/notes.md

    + fixed bug which did not find neighbours

 - should refactor out the /neighbours with no location/radius into a separate method

+- not done /web/re-register

+- maybe require atoken *and name*